dotnet/csharpstandard/standard/expressions.md

 - Each argument in `A` corresponds to a parameter in the function member declaration as described in [§12.6.2.2](expressions.md#12622-corresponding-parameters), at most one argument corresponds to each parameter, and any parameter to which no argument corresponds is an optional parameter.
 - For each argument in `A`, the parameter-passing mode of the argument is identical to the parameter-passing mode of the corresponding parameter, and
   - for a value parameter or a parameter array, an implicit conversion ([§10.2](conversions.md#102-implicit-conversions)) exists from the argument expression to the type of the corresponding parameter, or
-  - for a `ref` or `out` parameter, there is an identity conversion between the type of the argument expression (if any) and the type of the corresponding parameter
+  - for a `ref` or `out` parameter, there is an identity conversion between the type of the argument expression (if any) and the type of the corresponding parameter, or
-  - for an `in` parameter when the corresponding argument has the `in` modifier, there is an identity conversion between the type of the argument expression (if any) and the type of the corresponding parameter
+  - for an `in` parameter when the corresponding argument has the `in` modifier, there is an identity conversion between the type of the argument expression (if any) and the type of the corresponding parameter, or
   - for an `in` parameter when the corresponding argument omits the `in` modifier, an implicit conversion ([§10.2](conversions.md#102-implicit-conversions)) exists from the argument expression to the type of the corresponding parameter.

 For a function member that includes a parameter array, if the function member is applicable by the above rules, it is said to be applicable in its ***normal form***.
 If a function member that includes a parameter array is not applicable in its normal form, the function member might instead be applicable in its ***expanded form***: